AzulGarza/timescale-and-large-time-models/README.md

-# timescale and large time models
+# forecasting stock-trade data using timescale and large time models
 > how to integrate large time models into timescale database

 this project demonstrates how to integrate forecasts into a [Timescale database](https://docs.timescale.com/), using [TimeGPT](https://docs.nixtla.io/).